Invoiced/api/README.md

 Invoiced is simple invoicing for freelancers and small businesses.
 Our HTTP API was designed to be easy to integrate into your workflow.

 We have done our best to follow [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) principles when designing the API. **Please note that this API is currently in beta and subject to change.** Any changes or new additions will be announced in the [changelog](CHANGELOG.md).
+You can also receive API-related announcements [@invoicedapi](https://twitter.com/invoicedapi).

 ### API Endpoint

     https://api.invoiced.com

-### Formatting
+### JSON-only

 All responses will be in [JSON](https://en.wikipedia.org/wiki/JSON).
 Input data passed through the request body can be form-encoded or JSON-encoded.
 If using a JSON body, please specify the `Content-Type` header as `application/json`.

-Dates are input and displayed as [UNIX timestamps](https://en.wikipedia.org/wiki/Unix_time) in the API.
-Entity IDs are represented by integers.
+In the API dates are represented as [UNIX timestamps](https://en.wikipedia.org/wiki/Unix_time).
+Each entity like customers or invoices has a unique integer id.

-### Issues, Suggestions, and Contributions
+### Getting Help or Contributing

 Please report any issues or suggestions in the [issues](https://github.com/invoiced/api/issues).
 If you need help using the API or need to discuss anything sensitive please message us at api@invoiced.com.
 Any pull requests to improve this document are welcome!